AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/ex2.md

 # 8.2 Model Authoring and Operationalization

-In 1 we created the training data required to power our Machine Learning model.
-In this lesson we will show you how you can use this data and author a machine learning model.
+In Exercise 8.1 we created the training data required to power our machine learning model.
+In this lesson we will show you how you can use this data to author a machine learning model.
 In the real world, creating a dataset and a machine learning model will be an iterative process.

 The URL to login to Adobe Experience Platform is: [https://platform.adobe.com](https://platform.adobe.com)